There is nothing more evil than a prison posing as freedom. – Anon

 O’Gorman said that Frank Brennan was ‘born with a silver spoon in his mouth’ and that the ALP should look elsewhere for Chief Justice, ‘preferably a St James College oldboy‘ but if that is not possible “to recall the former Qld Solicitor General and now High Court judge Pat Keane who went to St Joseph’s Gregory Terrace.”

 Pat Keane is best known for a remark made at the Gabba nets one day while facing up to a leftie and tearaway fast bowler.
-“Hey Ian, will you tell that fella on your team to give us a break … we have wives and children.”
+“Hey Ian, will you tell that fella on your team to give us a break … we wish to return home to our wives and children.”

 Neither Anastasia nor Tony Abbott had anything to offer on the subject both claiming that the principle of ‘separation of powers‘ prevents political interference in the judiciary.
 However the Prime Minister did say that he would not recall George Pell from the Vatican, mumbling a quote from Jesus: “Give back to Caesar what is Caesar’s and to God what is God’s.”